Lindstream/dm-dwm/README.md

   * changed to toggleview

 * **borderfix**
-  * single screen: borders hidden if there's only one client or monoclemode.
+  * single screen: borders hidden on single clients and in monocle.
-  * multi-screen: borders only hidden in monoclemode.
+  * multi-screen: borders shown

 * **layoutfirst**
   layout icon is shown first in menu and has its own colorsettings